 History of the Bay Area Rescue Mission

-In 1984, the Mission expanded its services once again, this time building an emergency shelter for women and children.
+In 1984, the Rescue Mission expanded its services once again, this time building an emergency shelter for women and children.
 By 1987, the women and family shelter was able to provide emergency shelter for 162 family members.

 In December of 1999, an expansion and renovation project of the kitchen led to the establishment of a Culinary Arts Training Center.
-This program allows members in the recovery program to receive college credit, culinary degrees, and quality training for a career in the food service industry.
+This program allows members in the discipleship program to receive college credit, culinary degrees, and quality training for a career in the food service industry.